minte9/book-highlights/README.md

 # Book Highlights

-Highlights .txt archive from user's screenshots.
+Creates a .txt highlights archive from user's screenshots.

 ## Usage
 - Save the image to screenshots/ archive directory